layilin/SP23-33852/_annotations/book4.md

 138.268n farinaceous.
 Consisting or made of flour or meal, starchy.

 139.271 ichor.
 In Greek mythology, the ethereal fluid believed to have flowed through the veins of the gods.
+Here, Grainger means fluid from yaw lesions.

 139.276 live-silver.
 Mercury (or quicksilver) when taken as mercuric chloride (calomel).
 An important purgative in eighteenth-century medicine.
 Could also cause excessive salivation (as in line 277).

 139.282 defoedations.
 The action of contaminating, polluting, or infecting something, especially the blood or skin.
 In this case, the periodic eruption of yaw sores.

 [plant] 139.283 guaiac pods.
 Refers to *Guaiacum officinale* or *Guaiacum sanctum*, both of which are found in the Caribbean.
-In the eighteenth century, the guaiac tree also was known as *lignum vitae* ("wood of life") becuase it was used to treat a variety of diseases, including syphilis and yaws.
+In the eighteenth century, the guaiac tree also was known as *lignum vitae* ("wood of life") because it was used to treat a variety of diseases, including syphilis and yaws.
 Also widely believed to be an abortifacient.
 Both *Guaiacum officinale* and *Guaiacum sanctum* are now endangered due to overexploitation and habitat loss.

 139.287 might not skill ingraft.
-Grainger wonders whether inoculation might not be a good way to fight yaws.
-Popularized in Europe and the Americas as a treatment against smallpox in 1722, inoculation involved puncturing the skin of a healthy individual and deliberately infecting him or her with pustulent matter from a smallpox patient.
-This procedure was extremely dangerous by modern standards because the virus was not attenuated and the inoculee came down with smallpox.
+Because Yaws, like smallpox, seemed to infect a person only once in life, Grainger wonders whether inoculation might not be a good way to fight yaws.
+Popularized in Europe and the Americas as a treatment against smallpox in 1722, inoculation involved puncturing the skin of a healthy individual and deliberately infecting him or her with pustulent matter from a life smallpox sore.
+This procedure was extremely dangerous by modern standards because the virus was not attenuated and the inoculee came down with a case of smallpox.
 Inoculation nevertheless had a much lower rate of mortality than being infected by smallpox accidentally.

 140.291 worms tyrannize.
-Grainger's use of the term "tyrannize" is an echo of lines 188 and 235.
-Here, however, Grainger displaces the earlier tyranny of slavery onto the insect world, which thus becomes the primary tyrannical foe of the enslaved.
+Grainger's use of the term "tyrannize" is an echo of lines 188, 235, 334, and 629.
+Here, however, Grainger displaces the earlier tyranny of slavery onto the insect world, which thus becomes the primary tyrannical foe of the enslaved and enslavers alike.

 140.291 Proteus-like.
 In Greek mythology, Proteus, an old man and shepherd on the island of Pharos near Egypt, was able to shape-shift.
 The worms' ability to cause multiple maladies and symptoms is equated to Proteus's shape-shifting abilities.